 Caring for Your Baby’s Gums and New Teeth

-Our favorite local pediatric dentist, Dr. Maggie Davis, DMD, wants to see every baby when their first tooth erupts.
+One of our favorite local pediatric dentist, Dr. Maggie Davis, DMD, wants to see every baby when their first tooth erupts.
 This visit is free at her office!
 They’ll be sure to share good oral care for your baby.
 In the meantime, run a soft, clean cloth over your baby’s gums twice a day.
 Once that first tooth breaks through, you can brush it with a soft-bristled toothbrush and infant toothpaste two times a day.

 As your infant becomes a toddler, you can explore new options for teething relief.
 Of course, exercise individual caution for choking risks based on your toddler’s age and developmental stage.